Mon., November 12 - The Center is closed in observance of Veteran’s Day!

 Caregiver Support Group

 Come share your experience, advice, and support to other caregivers.
 The group offers a safe place to discuss the stresses, challenges, and rewards of providing care for a loved one.
-Our group meets Thursday, August 30 at 10:00 a.m. and September 27 at 9:30 in our Library.
+Our group meets Thursday, November 29 at 9:30 a.m. in our Library.
 Please feel free to contact Lisa Marie Donovan, Outreach Coordinator at (508) 359-3665 with any questions or concerns.

 Adult Respite Care